THE COOKIE THAT STARTED IT ALL

 In 2014 we decided to jump in and start Gezellig Cookies.
 In 2015 it was officially born.

 Our goal is to bake the best Dutch cookies that we can here in Central Florida, using the best American ingredients that we can, like: organic fair trade sugar and local free range eggs.
-We also want to offer some non-traditional variations that you would not typically see, such as our Gluten Free original and fun seasonal offerings like maple or pb&j.
+We also want to offer some non-traditional variations that you would not typically see, such as our Vegan Original and fun offerings like Maple and Key Lime.

 We hope you will love our cookies as much as we do.